 - All There in the Script: Anything pertaining to Griddlebone, save her few lines in Macavity's Villain Song.

-- All Cats Have Witches: A couplet in the "Jellicle Songs for Jellicle Cats" goes "Can you ride on a broomstick, to places far distant?/Familiar with candle, with book and with bell?" and refers to cats being traditionally associated with witches, demons and magic.
+- All Witches Have Cats: Inverted.
+A couplet in the "Jellicle Songs for Jellicle Cats" goes "Can you ride on a broomstick, to places far distant?/Familiar with candle, with book and with bell?" and refers to cats being traditionally associated with witches, demons and magic.

 - Amusement Park: The Swedish version takes place in one closed down for the winter.